-In 2023, the Township began construction of a critical missing link in the NGT, allowing the trail to continue along the Neshaminy Creek and cross Upper State Road to align with the CNBTJSA portion of the trail, completing over six miles of multi-municipal mixed-use trail.
+In 2024, the Township substantially completed construction of a critical missing link in the NGT, allowing the trail to continue along the Neshaminy Creek and cross Upper State Road to align with the CNBTJSA portion of the trail, completing over six miles of multi-municipal mixed-use trail.
 The Township received grant funding for the final trail segment scheduled to complete in 2024.
-In addition, the Township received significant developer fees.